tedklin/NerdyVision/README.md

 6. Otherwise, outputs how to move in order to get the centroid of the object as close as possible to the center of the camara

 ###Nerdy Vision
-Contour with rectangle
+Rectangle contour

 ###Nerdy Vision 2
+Circle contour

+###Nerdy Vision 3
-Contour with circle
+Contour with hull

+###Nerdy Vision 4
+Approximate polygon contour